csguoh/MambaIR/README.md

 pip install mamba_ssm==1.0.1
 ```

-One can also create a new anaconda environment, and then install necessary python libraries with this [requirement.txt](https://drive.google.com/file/d/1SXtjaYDRN53Mz4LsCkgcL3wV23cOa8_P/view?usp=sharing) and the following commmand:
+One can also create a new anaconda environment, and then install necessary python libraries with this [requirement.txt](https://drive.google.com/file/d/1SXtjaYDRN53Mz4LsCkgcL3wV23cOa8_P/view?usp=sharing) and the following command:
 ```
 conda install --yes --file requirements.txt
 ```